diversity curve

 • Log thy data

-• Life's but a gradient
+• All is a gradient

 • See the nonparametric light